alkacon/opencms-core/modules/org.opencms.updater/resources/readme.txt

    your web application directory

 If you extracted the file to an external directory, copy the folders 'update' and 'WEB-INF' to the OpenCms webapp directory.
+Be sure that the file 'opencms.tld' is overwritten with the one in the 'WEB-INF' folder of the archive.

 3. Enable the wizard